erengulsen01/a_distant_valley/README.md

+Mobs and your hero's power has not balanced yet.
+However it is open to play.

 To open this file:

 python main.py

-Mobs and your heros power has not balanced yet.
-However it is open to play.